 Not simplifying podcast listening options

-Make the channels accessible at one place!
+Make the channels accessible in one place!

-Similarly, bear in mind that even though Stitcher, Spotify, Apple, iTunes, Audible, Pandora, Google Play etc are numerous sources for podcast listening and downloading, these choices can be confusing for a warm visitor.
+Similarly, bear in mind that even though Stitcher, Spotify, Apple, iTunes, Audible, Pandora, Google Play, etc are numerous sources for podcast listening and downloading, these choices can be confusing for a warm visitor.
 When podcasts are all over the place, having an embed allows you to make it easier to start listening, without inundating with choices.
 These choices can then be linked under.

 The Wander Wealthy Podcast simply puts the various options under the individual episode embeds.